John Bash

-John Franklin Bash III is an American attorney who served as the United States Attorney for the United States District Court for the Western District of Texas from 2017 to 2020.
+John Franklin Bash III (born 1980/1981) is an American attorney who served as the United States Attorney for the United States District Court for the Western District of Texas from 2017 to 2020.

 Early life and education

 In 2003, Bash graduated from Harvard College, where he was a staff writer for the Harvard Crimson.
 In 2006 he received a J.D. degree from Harvard Law School, where he was an editor of the Harvard Law Review.

 Career

 After law school, Bash clerked for Antonin Scalia of the United States Supreme Court during the 2007–08 session, and earlier for Brett Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit.

 Following Bash's clerkships, he was an associate attorney at Gibson, Dunn & Crutcher, where his practice focused on complex litigation in federal district and appellate courts.
 From 2012 to 2017, Bash was an Assistant to the Solicitor General in the United States Department of Justice.
 In that role, he argued ten cases on behalf of the United States before the Supreme Court of the United States.
 In 2017, he was a special assistant and associate counsel to U.S. President Donald Trump.
 On December 11, 2017, he was sworn in as United States Attorney for the Western District of Texas.

 Before he was U.S. attorney for the Western District of Texas, Bash's district played a role in the implementation of the Trump administration's family separation policy.
 A pilot program on family separations was implemented in El Paso, Texas before Bash was U.S. Attorney, and he did not continue the pilot under his tenure.
 A memo was prepared for Bash by staff that had participated in the pilot; it showed that if children younger than 12 were separated from their parents, most would not be able to find their way back to their parents.
 Bash never sent the memo to Justice Department officials in Washington D.C. because, after suggesting they might ask him for the information, the officials never reached out.
 A draft report by the Department's inspector general's office said that he did not send the memo because he had "no interest in pushing DHS to restart family unit referrals or in nationalizing the concluded pilot program," according to the draft report and that he thought sending the memo would "re-commence the discussion."